jamespfennell/xz/README.md

 One consequence of this is that the sub-package does not have an idiomatic Go API.
 For example, instead of returning error types it returns integer statuses, as the C code does.
 Using the sub-package also involves being familiar with the lzma2 API.
-Ideally new features of the lzma2 library would be exposed through an idiomatic Go API in the xz package;
+Ideally, additional features of the lzma2 library would be exposed through an idiomatic Go API in the xz package;
     we are open to pull requests in this direction.

 In order to extend the lzma sub-package it may be necessary to tweak the cgo setup, which